See return-to-campus and COVID-19 information

 Part-time students, including any students in an accelerated program, are not required to file for a leave of absence if they do not take classes each term.
 If withdrawing from all classes in a term, however, they must notify the Registrar’s Office (undergraduates) or their program director (graduate students) in writing.
 If sent by email, only notifications from the student’s LVC email account will be accepted.
 The last date the student attended class or participated in an academically related activity will be used as the effective date of withdrawal from courses for that term.
 Part-time students must enroll in a course at least once in a two-year period.
 If they do not, they must file for a leave of absence to maintain active status or be administratively withdrawn, as described below.
 To be granted a leave of absence, graduate students must demonstrate that they will complete their program within the time limit required for graduate degrees (see degree requirements, above).
 Status changes are reviewed in August, January, and May each year.

 When they are ready to return to the College, students should contact their academic advisor to register, as well as other offices needed to facilitate their return.
-Students who do not provide due notice (60 days) of a change in the date of expected return will be administratively withdrawn from the College and must petition for formal readmission (see below).
+Students who do not provide due notice (60 calendar days) of a change in the date of expected return will be administratively withdrawn from the College and must petition for formal readmission (see below).

 To withdraw from the College, undergraduate students must complete an official withdrawal form obtained from the Registrar’s Office.
 Submission of this form to the Registrar’s Office means that the student has authorized the Registrar’s Office to drop their classes for any upcoming terms.
 If a student withdraws during the term, classes will be dropped after the withdrawal form has been submitted.
 The last date the student attended class or participated in an academically related activity will be used as the withdrawal effective date.
 Students who officially withdraw from the College after the add/drop period will receive grades of W on their transcripts.